[Note: This study has now been published in

 vehicles; thirty-nine which has been confirmed as heatstroke and five which, based

 upon the known circumstances, are most likely heatstroke (2013

 In 2012 thre were 34 deaths of children due to

 hyperthermia (heatstroke) after being left in or having gained access to hot cars, trucks, vans and

 heatstroke deaths of children in vehicles.
-This study shows that these
+This data and study shows that these

 incidents can occur on days with relatively mild (i.e., ~ 70 degrees F)